 So, brothers and sisters in Christ.
 Does this make us Christians equal with God because we are one with both God the Father and Jesus as well?
 Again, I must say, of course not.

-Now, isn’t Jesus clearly admitting that the Father is greater than he is in that passage above?
+Now, in that passage above, isn’t Jesus clearly admitting that the God the Father is greater than he is?
 Also, in Hebrews 2:9 we read: “But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honor; that he by the grace of God should taste death for every man. ...
 Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; And deliver them who through fear of death were all their lifetime subject to bondage.”
-(Hebrews 2:9, 14-15 KJV) So, it clearly says that Jesus “was made a little lower than the angels” and concerning his humanity, “he also himself likewise took part of the same.”
+(Hebrews 2:9, 14-15 KJV) So, it clearly says that Jesus “was made a little lower than the angels.”
+And concerning his humanity, “he also himself likewise took part of the same.”

 And finally, let’s take heed to what Jesus himself said: “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
-(John 17:3 KJV) So, even though John said: “In the beginning was the word, and the word was with God, and what God was the word was;” (John 1:1 REV).
-We should also know that this “Word” became fully human like us as the man Christ Jesus.
-Therefore, being fully human like us, Jesusrightly declaredthat God the Father is the only true God.
-We can see John the apostle pointing this out later onin one of his epistles where he said: “We know also that the Son of God has come and has given us understanding, so that we may know him who is true.
+(John 17:3 KJV) So, even though John the apostle said: “In the beginning was the word, and the word was with God, and what God was the word was;” (John 1:1 REV).
+We should also know that this “Word” became flesh and blood just like us as the man Christ Jesus.
+Therefore, being fully human like us, Jesus rightly declared that God the Father is the only true God.
+We can see John the apostle pointing this out later on in one of his epistles where he said: “We know also that the Son of God has come and has given us understanding, so that we may know him who is true.
 And we are in him who is true by being in his Son Jesus Christ.
 This is the true God and eternal life.”
 (1 John 5:20 NIV, ASV).
-So, wouldn’t “him who is true” as well as “the true God” being in reference to only God the Father himself?
-Personally I do believe so.
+So, shouldn’t all agree that both “him who is true” as well as “the true God” are referring to God the Father himself?

-So again, John clearly said that Jesus came to revel “him who is true” which we know is God the Father himself.
-Also, in many of Paul the apostle’s writings, he begins by saying: “Grace be to you and peace from God the Father, and from our Lord Jesus Christ.”
+Now, in many of Paul the apostle’s writings, he begins by saying: “Grace be to you and peace from God the Father, and from our Lord Jesus Christ.”
 (Galatians 1:3 KJV).
-So, the apostle Paul is making it clear that God is our Father and Jesus is our Lord and Savior.
-So, that all being said, wouldn’t the claim made by the Pharisees who said: “make thyself God” be based upon a misunderstanding of who Jesus was?
-Therefore, we should all agree that Jesus didn’t break the Sabbath nor was he claiming to be equal with God the Father in those passages above.
+So, Paul is making it clear that God is our Father and Jesus is our Lord and Savior.
+So, that all being said, wouldn’t the claim: “make thyself God” be based upon a misunderstanding of who Jesus was? (see John 10:33) Therefore, we should all agree that Jesus didn’t break the Sabbath nor was he claiming to be equal with God the Father in those passages above.
 For Jesus himself said: “Ye have heard how I said unto you, I go away, and come again unto you.
 If ye loved me, ye would rejoice, because I said, I go unto the Father: for my Father is greater than I.” (John 14:28 KJV)

 Therefore, Jesus became fully human in order to show us the way to God the Father and to take upon himself the sins of the world.
-So: “Have this attitude in yourselves which was also in Christ Jesus, who, although he existed in the form of God, did not regard equality with God a thing to be grasped, but emptied himself, taking the form of a bond-servant, and being made in the likeness of men.
+So, my brothers and sisters in Christ: “Have this attitude in yourselves which was also in Christ Jesus, who, although he existed in the form of God, did not regard equality with God a thing to be grasped, but emptied himself, taking the form of a bond-servant, and being made in the likeness of men.
 Being found in appearance as a man, he humbled himself by becoming obedient to the point of death, even death on a cross.”
 (Philippians 2:5-8 NASB95)

 Yes, brothers and sister in Christ, this is a true act of love by both God our Father and Jesus our Savior as well.